TABLE OF CONTENTS

 It is better to avoid processed gluten-free products.
 These, in fact, usually have fewer nutrients and high additions of sugar or refined grains.
 By the way, most beverages are also gluten-free, except for beer (unless it is labeled gluten-free).

-Should everyone avoid gluten?
+Conclusion: Should you avoid gluten?

 If you want to learn more about gut health, probiotics and the microbiome, read on here: